Leighzer/Langtons_Paint_Brush/README.md

 p - this button saves a screenshot

-r - this button resets the sketch with an all new random slate
+r - this button resets the sketch with an all new random state.